kamkraftjr/kamkraftjr/README.md

-- Hello, I’m @kamkraftjr or Alfie, i don't mind.
+- Hello, I’m @kamkraftjr or Alfie.
-- I’m interested in learning programming and cyber security
+- I’m interested in learning programming and cyber security.